tushar8194/assignment-stg/README.md

 Utils class is a place for resuable methods.

+Output folder contains the output files for two questions.

 Assumption : that each file is well-formed and valid; they don't contain duplicate or inconsistent data.